 Your committee's cooperation is essential for the successful completion of your research project, and obtaining that cooperation can at times seem difficult and frustrating.
 Keep in mind that you are working with a number of busy people, and that your project is just one of many things that they have on their minds.
 You must give the members of your committee adequate time to read and review your work.
 Check with the various members of your committee to see if there are any time conflicts of which you need to be aware.
 Try to plan your own schedule so that you have work to do while your committee is reviewing a given chapter.
 You might be revising Chapter 1, for example, while your committee is reading Chapter 2.
 The committee needs to be involved in the review of all completed work.
 The committee members will establish a procedure that you should follow, and it may vary from person to person.
-It is your responsibility to determine the role each member of your committee wishes to play and adjust your plans accordingly.
-Should one or more of your committee members need to be replaced, submit another committee appointment form - mark the box "Change."
+It is your responsibility to determine the role each member of your committee members need to be replaced, submit another committee appointment form - mark the box "Change."